Are You New to UC Berkeley?

 - Contact the Stem Cell Research Oversight (SCRO) Committee:

 - If you plan to use human embryonic or adult stem cells

-- Submit an Application to Perform Human Stem Cell Research and obtain SCRO Committee approval prior to initiating any human embryonic or adult stem cell research.
+- Submit a Stem Cell Research Protocol application and obtain SCRO Committee approval prior to initiating any human embryonic or adult stem cell research.

 Preparing your AUP:

 - ACUC launched an on-line protocol submission and review program in July 2014 called eProtocol.
 This is the same system the UCB Office for Protection of Human Subjects (OPHS) has used since 2009.

 - To find out more about submitting an AUP in eProtocol, visit the ACUC eProtocol Instructions.